LSALT Peptide vs. Placebo to Prevent ARDS and Acute Kidney Injury in Patients Infected With SARS-CoV-2 (COVID-19)

 Multicenter, Randomized, Double-Blind, Placebo-Controlled, Proof of Concept Study of LSALT Peptide as Prevention of Acute Respiratory Distress Syndrome (ARDS) and Acute Kidney Injury in Patients Infected With SARS-CoV-2 (COVID-19)

-COVID Severe Acute Respiratory Syndrome Sars-CoV2 Acute Kidney Injury Coronavirus Infections Syndrome Wounds and Injuries LSALT peptide LSALT
+COVID, Severe Acute Respiratory Syndrome, Sars-CoV2, Acute Kidney Injury, Syndrome, Wounds and Injuries, LSALT peptide, LSALT

 You can join if…